obi-ontology/obi/README.md

 2. `git checkout master` start on the `master` branch
 3. `git checkout -b your-branch-name` create a new branch named for the change you're making
 4. make your changes
+5. `make sort` sort and normalize tables, for cleaner diffs
-5. `git status` and `git diff` inspect your changes
+6. `git status` and `git diff` inspect your changes
-6. `git add --update src/` add all updated files in the `src/` directory to staging
+7. `git add --update src/` add all updated files in the `src/` directory to staging
-7. `git commit --message "Description, issue #123"` commit staged changes with a message; it's good to include an issue number
+8. `git commit --message "Description, issue #123"` commit staged changes with a message; it's good to include an issue number
-8. `git push --set-upstream origin your-branch-name` push your commit to GitHub
+9. `git push --set-upstream origin your-branch-name` push your commit to GitHub
-9. open <https://github.com/obi-ontology/obi> in your browser and click the "Make Pull Request" button
+10. open <https://github.com/obi-ontology/obi> in your browser and click the "Make Pull Request" button

 Your Pull Request will be automatically tested.
 If there are problems, we will update your branch.
 When all tests have passed, your PR can be merged into `master`.
 Rinse and repeat!

 ## Keeping Things Tidy

 The easiest way to edit our `src/ontology/template/` files is with Excel.
-Unfortunately Excel on macOS [uses old line endings](http://developmentality.wordpress.com/2010/12/06/excel-2008-for-macs-csv-bug/), and this messes up our diffs.
+Unfortunately Excel has some idiosyncratic rules for quoting cell values, and on macOS [uses old line endings](http://developmentality.wordpress.com/2010/12/06/excel-2008-for-macs-csv-bug/).
+Both these things make our diffs messy and confusing.

 For clean diffs, we also like to keep out templates sorted by ID.
 The `make sort` command will fix line endings and sorting by running all the templates through a Python script.